 1970s Sicura Jump Hour Mechanical Watch, Red Variant

-CRYSTAL: Original Sicura plexi-crystal, no cracks.
+CRYSTAL: Sicura plexi-crystal, no cracks.

 BAND: Dark brown leather rally strap, with stainless-steel hardware.
 This jump hour watch also comes with red leather ZULU strap.

-MOVEMENT: Original 17-jewel Baumgartner BFG866 manual wind movement.
+MOVEMENT: 17-jewel Baumgartner BFG866 manual wind movement.

-CROWN: Original stainless steel crown.
+CROWN: Stainless steel crown.